 He felt a thrill at first, but then contained himself.
 Was she excited or just incredulous?
 “Yeah, do you?”

 A genuine smile lit her face.
 “Uh-unh, but it looks kinda neat.
 There was an article a couple years back in The Oregonian.
 They had pictures of college students dressed as knights and princesses and werewolves and stuff.”

 Steve leaned in, mouth open, and then, self-conscious, forced himself to ease back.
-“That’s what made me interested too,” he said, checking his enthusiasm, “but they got it all wrong.
+“That’s what made me interested too,” he said, “but they got it all wrong.
 A guy sent his troll to drink a potion, and it turns out to be poison and kills it.
 You don’t play a troll.
 And they didn’t even mention the luck roll to survive the poison.”

 Tess got a shifty look, and for a second Steve thought he’d turned her off.
 “Actually,” she said, “I was so curious, I got my mom to buy me the player’s guide for Christmas.”

 “Yeah, basically.
 I know about the classes and everything, but I never actually made a character.
 So what’s your adventure about?”

 He reminded himself to go slow.
 He was putting a secret and vulnerable part of himself on display.
 “There’s a lake-side town, and evil giants are organizing nearby.
 Something weird is going on with the local baron.
 His men arrested a drifter, and after that, the keep was closed, and no one has come out.
 The baron’s own men left in the town don’t know what’s going on.
 The players will have to sneak inside.”